giriarteS/BSPM794/Quality trimming.rst

    fastqc *.fq -o ../fastqc

 Go check it out on your computer.
-Open up a new terminal window using the buttons command-t
+Open up a new terminal window using the buttons command-t.
+What does the FastQC report tell you?

 ::